 - is extremely anxious to move on with their life.
 (Translation — there's a boyfriend/girlfriend waiting impatiently in the wings!)

 Occasionally, one party has enough dirt on the other party that they can force capitulation.

-Sometimes, the parties are just realistic, reasonable people (Adults!) who can sit down together and work things out – but that's very rare.
+Sometimes, the parties are just realistic, reasonable people acting like mature adults who can sit down together and work things out – but that's very rare.

 A better answer would be to estimate that in Tarrant County, it will take at least 3 to 6 months in the best of circumstances, if most (not all) things are agreed, and a year or more if one or both parties are not in agreement on the final terms.